GoogleCloudPlatform/spanner-migration-tool/README.md

 > [!IMPORTANT]
-> We have changed architecture of the minimal downtime migration.
+> We have changed architecture of the minimal downtime migration and added Pub/Sub notifications component.
+There are some changes in required permissions because of the new component.
 Please go through [Permissions page](https://googlecloudplatform.github.io/spanner-migration-tool/permissions.html) and [design page](https://googlecloudplatform.github.io/spanner-migration-tool/minimal) of the documentation.

 ## Overview